Jeremiah Jenks: The Immigration Problem: A Study of American Immigration Conditions and Needs

-One of Jenks' most influential publications was written with the help of his hire for the Immigration Commission, Jett Lauck.
-It was a research study conducted on different races of immigrants in US society with the goals of fixing a standard of civilization for the United States, securing all the facts about immigration, measuring immigrants’ influence on the standard of civilization, and suggesting measures for the US government to implement to correct these problems.
+One of Jenks' most influential publications was written with the help of his hire for the Dillingham Commission, William Jett Lauck.
+It was a research study conducted on different races of immigrants in US society with the goals of fixing a standard of civilization for the US, securing all the facts about immigration, measuring immigrants' influence on the standard of civilization, and suggesting measures for the US government to implement to correct these problems.
 Jenks and Lauck conduct research studies on criminal immigrants, human trafficking, and immigrant living conditions over the US.
 After studying a mine in northern Pennsylvania, they came to the conclusion that immigrants were reducing the standard of civilization for all Americans, which was to negatively affect their morality.
 They also conducted studies on the difference in occupation of immigrants from different countries, and concluded that they had negative impact on labor unions, as they were frequently employed as strikebreakers.

-In the section entitled “Are Other Races Inferior?”, Jenks questions the idea of inferior races of immigrants.
-He states, “... whether or not we ourselves believe that race prejudice is something to be heartily condemned, we must still recognize this feeling as an important political fact.”
-Jenks comes to the conclusion that racial prejudice isn't a personal issue, but a political one.
+In the section entitled "Are Other Races Inferior?", Jenks questions the idea of inferior races of immigrants.
+He states, "... whether or not we ourselves believe that race prejudice is something to be heartily condemned, we must still recognize this feeling as an important political fact."
+Jenks comes to the conclusion that racial prejudice is not a personal issue, but a political one.
 The book concludes that pre-war immigration was too large for the economic welfare of the US, and a new naturalization law was required.
 Jenks and Lauck's perspective on racial prejudice was relevant in the policy suggestions of the book, which suggested different quotas for different races of immigrants, as some were easier to be trained and assimilated into American society.
 This book was one of the first to advocate immigration restriction by federal government legislation.
-It is also important because it was the first to coin the term “ the immigration problem”, a phrase which is still used in the United States Government today.
+It is also important because it was the first to coin the term "the immigration problem", a phrase which is still used in the US government today.

-Jenks and Lauck argued that immigration adversely economic outcomes for native-born Americans.
+Jenks and Lauck argued that immigration adversely affects economic outcomes for native-born Americans.
 A 2019 study by several economic historians found that the immigration restrictions that Jenks advocated for did not improve economic outcomes for native-born Americans.

-Dictionary of Races
+Dictionary of Races or Peoples

-Jenks and his key staff assistant, anthropologist Daniel Folkmar collaborated on an extensive Dictionary of Races that became an important feature of the Commission's report to Congress.
+Jenks and his key staff assistant, anthropologist Daniel Folkmar, collaborated on an extensive racial dictionary that became an important feature of the Commission's report to Congress.

-In their Dictionary of Races, Jenks and Folkmar stated that their principal task was to discover "whether there may not be certain races that are inferior to other races... to show whether some may be better fitted for American citizenship than others."
-The Dictionary, along with other commission reports, was cited frequently in subsequent immigration debates.
+In their Dictionary of Races or Peoples, Jenks and Folkmar stated that their principal task was to discover "whether there may not be certain races that are inferior to other races... to show whether some may be better fitted for American citizenship than others."
+The dictionary, along with other Commission reports, was cited frequently in subsequent immigration debates.